 Important note: It assumes a basic knowledge of the area such as the material covered by Computer Security I (CS 461).
 This semester it will expect ability to program in Java and C or C++.

 Machine Problem (MP): Students are expected to work on 4-5 MPs throughout the semester.
 The projects will involve hand-on programming and data analysis, covering various topics that complement the lecture topics.
 Example topics include tracking user location based on social network data, interacting with Bitcoin APIs, multiple parties performing joint machine-learning without directly exchanging data.
-The list of project topics will be released later in Spring 2020.
+The list of project topics will be released later in the Spring.

 Survey paper: This is for 4-credit student only.